Jhih-Ciang/Jhih-Ciang.github.io/_pages/about.md

 📩 *jcwu (at) csie (dot) ntnu (dot) edu (dot) tw*

+‼️ The MS position for 2026 is currently open.
+Please register via <a href="https://forms.gle/Wg57BCuzWktGJuby9">this link</a>
+  before 7th April.
-‼️ [2025-11-04] For international students: please contact me after you receive your admission; otherwise, I will ignore your email.
+‼️ For international students: please contact me after you receive your admission; otherwise, I will ignore your email.
 Additionally, I cannot provide an acceptance letter solely based on your email.
-‼️ The MS position for 2025 is currently filled.
-Please stay tuned for any potential openings.

 # Academic Service